 Icahn School of Medicine Fellowship Training Program in Allergy and Immunology is based in the Division of Clinical Immunology (Department of Medicine) and the Division of Pediatric Allergy and Immunology (Department of Pediatrics).
-The training program is conducted exclusively at The Mount Sinai Medical Center, and provides exposure to both adult and pediatric allergic and immunologic disorders.
+The training program is conducted exclusively at The Mount Sinai Health System, and provides exposure to both adult and pediatric allergic and immunologic disorders.

 Three Year Fellowships Offered: